-The project site has access to Squaw Valley Road, a public roadway capable of accommodating the vehicular traffic generated by the proposed use.
+The project site has access to Alves Road, a private roadway capable of accommodating the vehicular traffic generated by the proposed use.

-Policy 41.18 - Conformance with all policies in the Land Use Element shall be provided, documented, and demonstrated before the County can decide on any proposed development.
+Policy 41.18 - Conformance with all policies in the Land Use Element shall be provided, documented, and demonstrated before the County may make a decision on any proposed development.

-Staff has reviewed all Land Use Element policies and has determined that the proposed short-term vacation rental conforms to the General Plan as outlined by these Findings and Staff Report dated July 21, 2021.
+Staff has reviewed all Land Use Element policies and has determined that the proposed vacation rental conforms to the General Plan.